DAGWorks-Inc/burr/README.md

 Next, see the documentation for [getting started](https://studious-spork-n8kznlw.pages.github.io/getting_started/simple-example.html), and follow the example.
 Then read through some of the concepts and write your own application!

+# Contributing

+We welcome contributors!
+To get started on developing, see the [developer-facing docs]([documentation](https://studious-spork-n8kznlw.pages.github.io/contributing))_